 In addition to what is detailed below, information is also collected for the purposes of website and system administration, including monitoring to prevent security breaches, fault finding, investigation and incident response.

-When you register to use the Tax, super + you: take control website as an individual, teacher or as a student in a class, your details are collected to provide you with a unique profile so you are able to access this educational resource.
+When you register to use the Tax, Super + You website your details are collected to provide you with a unique user profile so you are able to access this educational resource.
 We use some of this information to understand who is using this resource and if they are finding it useful as an educational tool.
 We only:

 - collect information by lawful and fair means

 - use the information for a lawful purpose